 Get kids to help clean the house with these tips…plus, research says kids’ chores do more than just tidy the house.

 What does getting kids to help with cleaning the house and increasing their odds for future success have to do with each other?

 More than you might think.

-According to a 75 year Harvard Grant Study, “professional success in life… comes from having done chores as a kid,” says Julie Lythcott-Haims, the author of How to Raise an Adult, quoting the study in a TED talk. (see the full TED talk here)
+According to a seventy-five year Harvard grant study, “professional success in life… comes from having done chores as a kid,” says Julie Lythcott-Haims, the author of How to Raise an Adult, quoting the study in a TED talk. (see the full TED talk here)

 That’s because the study found that work ethic is one of the greatest predictors of success in adults.
 And doing chores as a kid was a key characteristic shared among the 724 high-achieving adults researchers studied.